The Business — Shredder Franchise

 Customer lifecycle

-A 4-year-old who starts at Shredder is still in the ecosystem at 12 — moving from sessions to camps to gear to lift passes to mountain trips.
+A 4-year-old who starts at Shredder is still in the ecosystem long after their training is complete — moving from sessions to camps to gear to lift passes to mountain trips.

 Strategic Moats